magento/devdocs/src/guides/v2.4/graphql/mutations/remove-products-from-compare-list.md

 contributor_link: https://www.atwix.com/
 ---

-The `removeProductsFromCompareList` mutation removes products from a comparison list.
+The `removeProductsFromCompareList` mutation removes products from a compare list.

-You must specify the unique ID of a compare list along with the list of product IDs to be removed from the comparison list.
+You must specify the unique ID of a compare list along with the list of product IDs to be removed from the compare list.

 ## Syntax